 ABSTRACT:

 In Earth, most of life mainly relies on solar energy either directly or indirectly.
 Plants utilize this energy and convert it into chemical energy by means of the photosynthetic process.
-So, Photosynthesis acts as a key source for supporting the majority of living organisms on earth.
-There are two different photosynthetic pathways are found in cereals i.e. C3 and C4 pathways.
+So, photosynthesis acts as a key source for supporting the majority of living organisms on earth.
+There are two different photosynthetic pathways found in cereals, i.e. C3 and C4 pathways.
 The mode of CO2 fixation by the enzymes differs from the photosynthetic process.
-In C4 plants, the CO2 was fixed by an enzyme Phosphoenolpyruvate (PEP) whereas in C3 plants fixation of CO2 was done by RuBisCO enzyme, however, the enzyme RuBisCO shows an affinity towards both CO2 and O2, when RuBisCO reacts with O2 it leads to photorespiratory process and crop yield was reduced.
-In contrast, C4 plants have less or no photorespiration pathway, also it have high water use efficiency and nitrogen use efficiency compared to C3 plants.
+In C4 plants, the CO2 was fixed by an enzyme Phosphoenolpyruvate (PEP) whereas in C3 plants fixation of CO2 was done by RuBisCO enzyme.
+However, the enzyme RuBisCO shows an affinity towards both CO2 and O2, when RuBisCO reacts with O2 it leads to photorespiratory process and crop yield was reduced.
+In contrast, C4 plants have less or no photorespiration pathway; also it have high water use efficiency and nitrogen use efficiency compared to C3 plants.
 In order to increase the yield of C3 plants, we can manipulate the photosynthetic process of C3 plants by introduction of C4 genes into the chloroplast of C3 plants or by bypass the photorespiration pathway in C3 plants.

 Keyword: C3 & C4 plants, Photosynthesis, Photorespiration, Genes and enzymes